ysyk2021/the-art-of-metacognition-how-to-think-about-your-own-thinking-and-improve-your-learning/src/chapter-9.md

 In this chapter, we will explore the common obstacles that can hinder metacognition and provide strategies for overcoming them.
 By identifying these challenges and adopting a growth mindset towards learning, you can enhance your metacognitive abilities and improve your overall learning experience.

-Sub-chapter 9.1: Identifying and Overcoming Common Obstacles to Metacognition
+Identifying and Overcoming Common Obstacles to Metacognition
 -----------------------------------------------------------------------------

 Metacognition, which involves thinking about your own thinking, can sometimes be impeded by various obstacles.
 Recognizing and understanding these barriers is crucial in order to effectively overcome them.
 Here, we will discuss some common obstacles to metacognition and strategies for addressing them: